 There’s no need for cheese in these delicious dairy-free scalloped potatoes.
-The recipe is adapted from my book, and it uses everyday ingredients for a a comforting side dish.
+The recipe is adapted from my book, Go Dairy Free: The Guide and Cookbook, and it uses everyday ingredients for a a comforting side dish.
+I originally shared this recipe way back in 2007, but am giving it an update today!

 Special Diet Notes: Dairy-Free Scalloped Potatoes